Terrance Hayes

 “First you’ll marvel at his skill, his near-perfect pitch, his disarming humor, his brilliant turns of phrase.
 Then you’ll notice the grace, the tenderness, the unblinking truth-telling just beneath his lines, the open and generous way he takes in our world.” —Cornelius Eady

-Lighthead, his most innovative collection, investigates how we construct experience, presenting “the light-headedness of a mind trying to pull against gravity and time.”
+So to Speak, Hayes’ most recent work, offers a mature and restless collection of poems.
+Published simultaneously with his latest work of literary criticism, Watch Your Language, the three sections explore how we see ourselves and our world, mapping the strange and lyrical grammar of thinking and feeling.
+In “Watch Your Mouth,” a tree frog sings to overcome its fear of birds; in “Watch Your Step: The Kafka Virus,” a talking cat tells jokes in the Jim Crow South; in “Watch Your Head,“ green beans bling in the mouth of Lil Wayne, and Bob Ross paints your portrait.
+This urgent, personal work contemplates fatherhood, history, and longing with remarkable openness and humanity.
+The New York Times hailed the work in American Sonnets as, “Poems that reckon with Donald Trump’s America.”
+His collection Lighthead investigates how we construct experience, presenting “the light-headedness of a mind trying to pull against gravity and time.”
 The citation for the National Book Award described it as a “dazzling mixture of wisdom and lyric innovation.”
 In Muscular Music, Hayes takes reader through a living library of cultural icons, from Shaft and Fat Albert to John Coltrane and Miles Davis.
 In Wind in a Box, he explores how identity is shaped by race, heritage, and spirituality, with the unifying motif being the struggle for freedom within containment.
-In Hip Logic, Hayes confronts racism, sexism, religion, family structure, and stereotypes with overwhelming imagery.

-Hayes is an elegant and adventurous writer with disarming humor, grace, tenderness, and brilliant turns of phrase, very much interested in what it means to be an artist and a black man.
-He writes, “There are recurring explorations of identity and culture in my work and rather than deny my thematic obsessions, I work to change the forms in which I voice them.
+Across all of the themes present in his work, Hayes writes with disarming humor, grace, tenderness, and brilliant turns of phrase.
+He says, “There are recurring explorations of identity and culture in my work and rather than deny my thematic obsessions, I work to change the forms in which I voice them.
 I aspire to a poetic style that resists style.
 In my newest work, I continue to be guided by my interests in people: in the ways community enriches the nuances of individuality; the ways individuality enriches the nuances of community.”

 Short Bio

 Terrance Hayes is the author of seven poetry collections: So to Speak; American Sonnets for My Past And Future Assassin, a finalist for the National Book Award, National Book Critics Circle Award, and TS Eliot Prize; How to Be DrawnLighthead, winner of the 2010 National Book Award for poetry; Muscular Music, recipient of the Kate Tufts Discovery Award; Hip Logic, winner of the 2001 National Poetry Series, and Wind in a Box.
 His prose collection, To Float In The Space Between: Drawings and Essays in Conversation with Etheridge Knight, was a finalist for the National Book Critics Circle Award and winner of the Pegasus Award for Poetry Criticism.
+His most recent book, Watch Your Language, is a collection of graphic reviews, illustrated prose, and visualized poetics addressing the last century of American poetry.
 Hayes has received fellowships from the MacArthur Foundation, Guggenheim Foundation, and Whiting Foundation, and is a professor of English at New York University.

 Visit Author Website